flyway/flywaydb.org/documentation/configfiles.md

 # The description to tag an existing schema with when executing baseline. (default: &lt;&lt; Flyway Baseline &gt;&gt;)
 # flyway.baselineDescription=

-# Whether to automatically call baseline when migrate is executed against a non-empty schema with no metadata table.
+# Whether to automatically call baseline when migrate is executed against a non-empty schema with no schema history table.
 # This schema will then be initialized with the baselineVersion before executing the migrations.
 # Only migrations above baselineVersion will then be applied.
 # This is useful for initial Flyway production deployments on projects with an existing DB.